-Students who are accepted on conditional status into the School of Counseling will be required to meet with their advisor three times during their time here.
+Students who are accepted on conditional status into the School of Counseling will be required to meet with their advisor before they matriculate into the program.
 Students are accepted conditionally when they have come close, but have not met the academic requirements for acceptance into the School of Counseling.
-The three student meetings will look similar to the meeting structure outlined above, but conditionally accepted students will be required to meet with their advisor prior to their matriculation date and provide an advisement form that this meeting has occurred.
-The following meetings will occur during the first semester and then in the semester when they are enrolled in CED6912: Applied Practicum.
-Students accepted conditionally into the Master of Science program will be required to complete the third meeting prior to applying for graduation.
+The student meetings will look similar to the meeting structure outlined above, but conditionally accepted students will be required to meet with their advisor prior to their matriculation date.